ONETS: Online Network Slice Broker From Theory to Practice: Online Network Slice Broker

 Several works address the UCB solution considering different variations.
 We focus on the classical one proposed in~\cite{lai1985} where we collect at every ``attempt'' the reward obtained from each arm and infer the mean of the statistical distribution $\bar\theta_i$.
 Without loss of generality, we assume that the density function is parameterized with its mean, i.e., $\mu(\theta_i) = \theta_i$.
 Clearly, the larger the number of attempts, the more accuracy on the distribution information.
 To avoid the negative influence of random effects, the authors include an additional term $G_{\text{ALG}}$ to give more weight to empirical distribution means obtained in longer time windows, than averages obtained in shorter time windows.
 Also, to address starvation issues, each empirical distribution is weighted with the number of times that an arm has been selected.
 Index per arm $i$ is formulated as $\hat\theta_i(t) = \bar\theta_i(t) + G_{\text{ALG}}$, where $G_{\text{ALG}}=\sqrt{\frac{2 \log t}{W_i(t)}}$, and $\bar\theta_i(t)$ is the empirical distribution mean until time $t$.

-Our problem introduces additional features, which must be carefully taken into account.
-In particular, multiple arms can be selected while guaranteeing a maximum budget $C$.
-Also, if an arm has been selected in the previous rounds and its lock-up window is still running, the algorithm must select again such an arm for the next round.
-An enhanced version of UCB (\emph{eUCB}) algorithm is described in Alg.~\ref{alg:ucb}.
-Lines $1-5$ require that all arms are pulled once at the beginning.
 This could be envisioned as a training session where tenants subscribing for network slicing operations, may express their interests on given slice template and, in turn, result in different initial fictitious rewards $\upsilon_i \sim f(x,\theta_i)$.

-Line $8$ optimally solves an instantaneous version of the problem, defined as ~\texttt{D-ONLINE-SLICING}, assuming as input only one time instant $t$, the total budget, the lock-up time windows currently running and the empirical mean of reward distributions retrieved until that time.
+It can be noticed that line $8$ optimally solves an instantaneous version of the problem ~\texttt{ONLINE-SLICING}, assuming as input only one time instant $t$, the total budget, the lock-up time windows currently running and the empirical mean of reward distributions retrieved until that time.
 Please note that the instantaneous version significantly reduces the complexity of our problem, pursuing only the punctual reward maximization at time $t$ rather than the cumulative reward over time window $T$.
 Output of this problem is a set of arms indexes that are promptly selected in lines $9-13$.
 Line $14$ updates the status of current lock-up periods for next selections.